Visit to Uganda

 THE NEW SECONDARY SCHOOL FOR THE BLIND

 The first phase of our new school is near completion!
-We are waiting to hear when it will be open for its first group of students.
+We are waiting to hear

 It is hard to describe just how important this school will be to blind children, particularly those from the poorest families.
 Recently, Ugandan team leader, Kevin, visited Ikwera Primary School about an hour's drive from Lira.
 It has a unit for the visually impaired.
 Like the children of Ngetta Primary School, Lira, its students will be able to join the new school for their secondary education.
 When Kevin told them about it they leapt out of their seats and jumped and clapped for joy with one young lad beating on a drum!